The Ultimate Fighter: Undefeated Finale: Predictions & Analysis

 Marquez

-There's a real Elo separation here: Chirico at 788 versus Marquez at 660.
-That 128-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Chirico at 814 versus Marquez at 670.
+That 144-point gap typically reflects a meaningful difference in recent quality of competition and results.

-Stylistically this is Chirico's striker game against Marquez's wrestler approach.
-Chirico brings a versatile approach, while Marquez looks to close distance and put the fight on the mat.
+Stylistically this is Chirico's striker game against Marquez's submission artist approach.
+Chirico brings a versatile approach, while Marquez is most dangerous on the ground, constantly threatening chokes and joint locks.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Marquez throws significantly more leather — a 0.8 sig. strike per minute gap.
 Chirico is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Chirico has tighter striking defense, making opponents miss more often.